-You will find anything you need in Jakarta, some of it may just be more expensive.
-Just bear in mind that anything imported can either be hard to find or significantly pricier.
+You will find almost anything you need in Jakarta, but perhaps not a specific brand.
+Just bear in mind that anything imported can either be harder to find or significantly pricier.

-Popular brands such as HM, or Zara have kids clothes (winter clothes half of the year…) but are probably 20% more expensive than back home.
-I usually stock up on kids clothing once a year in France, quality shoes.
+Popular fast fashion brands such as HM, or Zara have kids clothes (with winter collections half of the year…) but are slightly more expensive than back home.

 English books are also very expensive (although some cheap English books can be found here) and French books impossible to find.

 Kids toys are also more expensive (especially Legos!) with a limited selection.

 If you have small children, you are likely to spend quite some time at the pool and the beach so packing swimming gear is a good idea (some can be found in Decathlon but they often run out of stock): goggles, reusable swimming diapers, floats, water toys, rashguards, snorkeling gear, sunglasses, beach shoes, sunhats, good quality sunscreen…